josullivan96/donor-speed-skating/README.md

 - You should see .txt files appear in the same folder.
 Copy and paste them to word doc or wherever

 ## Custom Naming Capitalization
-- If you do not want a committee/recipient name in proper case, add the exact spelling and casing to a new line in the `special-case
+- If you do not want a committee/recipient name in proper case, add the exact spelling and casing to a new line in the `special-case-names.txt` file